-New with Kalypso V15.0, Still Store uses the Image Manager to define and control the environment in which the Still Store operates and coordinates image files and images (see Still Store Image Manager on page 265 for more information).
+Kalypso V15.0 or later Still Store uses the Image Manager to define and control the environment in which the Still Store operates and coordinates image files and images.
 Cache, Image Servers, and hard drives all serve to create the Image Manager environment.